debunking the "all-natural” industry

 when i buy a CD, it’s mine. forever. if i want to listen to it on a plane, in the car, on the couch, i can do just that. i don’t need to be connected to a server, i don’t need an app, and i certainly don’t need to worry about it suddenly being gone from my collection because of some corporate backroom deal [which i was sourly reminded of last week when searching for crown the empire’s ‘johnny ringo’ track, only to find it’s been yanked out of existence]. the music’s there, in my hands. i can put it on a shelf, leave it out to collect dust, lend it to a friend, or pass it down someday. it's a real, discrete interaction with the artifacts of culture.

-the death of physical media—and the rise of subscription models is not, as the corporate behemoths and their cheerleaders would have us believe, the dawn of a new age of progression toward a better, more efficient system. how convenient, we are told, to have instant access to an infinite world of content right at your fingertips. but how convenient is it, truly, when your access to any form of media is no longer tied to your autonomy but to the whims of faceless corporations whose interests lie in controlling not just your purchases, but your consumption patterns, your time, your attention, and yes, your thoughts?
+the lords of silicon valley own everything, and you—serf, peasant, data-livestock—own nothing. you do not own your music, your movies, your photos, your words or even your memories. the death of physical media—and the rise of subscription models is not, as the corporate behemoths and their cheerleaders would have us believe, the dawn of a new age of progression toward a better, more efficient system. how convenient, we are told, to have instant access to an infinite world of content right at your fingertips. but how convenient is it, truly, when your access to any form of media is no longer tied to your autonomy but to the whims of faceless corporations whose interests lie in controlling not just your purchases, but your consumption patterns, your time, your attention, and yes, your thoughts? the proliferation of subscriptions, far from empowering the consumer, ensures their subjugation to an endless cycle of rental. we no longer possess the objects we claim to own; we rent access to them, as though our entire relationship with culture & memory is now contingent on an ongoing, unstable transaction.

-the shift from ownership to subscription is not some benevolent gift bestowed upon us—it is a strategic move to extract more wealth from the public by disguising a financial model once known for its greed [renting] in the garb of convenience. this commodification of access has not freed us from the shackles of ownership—it has redefined ownership itself as something that exists only as long as you can afford to pay for it. physical media allowed individuals to, at least nominally, assert control over their possessions. the move toward subscription services, however, asserts control over everything—what we watch, when we watch it and how we interact with it. it’s not simply about content; it’s about the architecture of control.
+this shift from ownership to subscription is not some benevolent gift bestowed upon us—it is a strategic move to extract more wealth from the public by disguising a financial model once known for its greed [renting] in the garb of convenience. this commodification of access has not freed us from the shackles of ownership—it has redefined ownership itself as something that exists only as long as you can afford to pay for it. physical media allowed individuals to, at least nominally, assert control over their possessions. the move toward subscription services, however, asserts control over everything—what we watch, when we watch it and how we interact with it. it’s not simply about content; it’s about the architecture of control. it narrows our access to knowledge, culture, and self-expression by consolidating it within the confines of subscription-based databases that tell us not what we need, but what we should need. & who decides what we "should" need? marketing experts and data analysts. endless, curated lists of what a service deems fit to offer—a paltry selection at best, heavily restricted by regional limitations, licensing agreements, and the politics of global conglomerates. we are consumers of data, and our consumption is mined, analyzed, and weaponized to ensure that our desires are perpetually nudged into predictable patterns.

-this is why modern pop structures have become so aggressively streamlined. the first verse is short, the chorus comes in early, and the runtime barely scrapes past two minutes. anything longer risks losing the listener’s fleeting attention—or worse, getting skipped, tanking its ranking. music is no longer designed to unfold or build over time; it is engineered for maximum engagement in the shortest span possible. this system is fundamentally hostile to anything that requires patience. a sprawling concept album? a slow-burn seven-minute track? a cohesive body of work that demands start-to-finish listening? none of these things fit the model.
+this is why modern pop structures have become so aggressively streamlined. the first verse is short, the chorus comes in early, and the runtime barely scrapes past two minutes. anything longer risks losing the listener’s fleeting attention—or worse, getting skipped, tanking its ranking. music is no longer designed to unfold or build over time; it is engineered for maximum engagement in the shortest span possible. this system is fundamentally hostile to anything that requires patience. a sprawling concept album? a slow-burn seven-minute track? a cohesive body of work that demands start-to-finish listening? none of these things fit the model. it is no coincidence that the death of physical media has been accompanied by an ever-tightening grip of oligopolies, where the same few corporations dictate the nature of the cultural output you are allowed to consume. to consume culture is no longer a personal act of selection; it is, instead, a passive acceptance of the choices offered to you by corporate giants who determine what you can—and, just as importantly, what you cannot—access.

 existence 2.0